tabiya-tech/tabiya-livelihoods-classifier/train/README.md

 sbert_train(model_id='all-MiniLM-L6-v2', dataset_path='your/dataset/path', output_path='your/output/path')
 ```

-To train the similarity model, run the following script:
+To train the similarity model, run the following script in the `train` directory:

 ```sh
 python sbert_train.py